shoubamzlibap/mud/README.md

 that usually 5 seconds are enough to recognize a song.
 I have chosen 30 seconds as a default in order to account for songs with long intros, where not much significant is happening.

+## mud gui
+`mud_gui.py` is not really functional yet, it is in development.
+It makes use of [remi](https://github.com/dddomodossola/remi) as a gui library.
+Since remi is not yet api stable, I have added a snapshot of remi so that I can ensure `mud_gui.py` is compatible with the bundled remi version.